+Whenever possible it is strongly encouraged that a City vehicle be used for travel purposes.
 When a private vehicle is used, the City will reimburse the employee at the mileage rate equal to, but not more than, the current mileage rate allowed for the State employees.
 When two or more employees travel in the same vehicle, only one employee will be reimbursed for mileage.
-When a City vehicle is used, unless a City credit card is used, the employee will be reimbursed for the actual cost of gas, oil, etc. Employee must provide receipts for approved expenses he or she pays from his or her own pocket.
+Sharing the same vehicle is expected and exceptions must be made in advance of the travel date by the director.
+Unless business needs dictate the need for separate vehicles the employee choosing not to share will not be reimbursed for mileage.
+Trip distances will be computed based upon the most reasonable direct route.